 B.S., Biochemistry and Molecular Biology; Cell and Molecular Biology, University of Minnesota Duluth, 2010

 B.A., Chemistry, University of Minnesota Duluth, 2011

 Throughout my career, I have focused on the physiological underpinnings of the etiology and treatment of high blood pressure (i.e. hypertension).
 While hypertension is a multi-faceted disease, I have focused my research primarily on neural (brain) and renal (kidney) contributions to the development and maintenance of hypertension.
-This was motivated, in part, by recent reports that it is now possible to perform targeted nerve ablation of renal nerves in humans, which mitigates or even reverses drug-resistant hypertension.
-Unfortunately, the mechanisms mediating these beneficial effects are unclear.
-Thus, our studies aim to elucidate the detailed mechanisms of renal nerves in hypertension to provide a translational platform for development and refinement of emerging antihypertensive therapies.
+This was motivated, in part, by recent advancements in catheter-based targeted nerve ablation of renal nerves in humans, which mitigates or even reverses drug-resistant hypertension.
+While the anti-hypertensive effects are exciting, the mechanisms mediating the beneficial effects are unclear.
+Thus, our studies aim to elucidate the detailed mechanisms of renal nerves in hypertension and other renal diseases (polycystic kidney disease; ischemia-reperfusion injury; etc.) to provide a translational platform for development and refinement of emerging antihypertensive therapies.

 Research Funding Grants:

-2. Banek CT, Gauthier MM, Baumann DC, Van Helden D, Asirvatham-Jeyaraj N, Panoskaltsis-Mortari A, Fink GD, Osborn JW.
+- Banek CT, Gauthier MM, Baumann DC, Van Helden D, Asirvatham-Jeyaraj N, Panoskaltsis-Mortari A, Fink GD, Osborn JW.
+2018.
 Targeted Afferent Renal Denervation Reduces Arterial Pressure but not Renal Inflammation in Established DOCA-salt Hypertension in the Rat.
 Am J Physiol Regul Integr Comp Physiol.
-2018 314(6):R883-R891.
-PubMed PMID: 29513561.
+314(6):R883-91.